-Students are permitted three (3) days of bereavement leave for immediate family.
-Immediate family includes: great/grandmother & grandfather, grandmother, grandfather, mother, father, in-laws, legal guardians, brothers, sisters, sons, daughters and one (1) day bereavement for friends, aunts, uncles, nieces, and nephews.
+Students are permitted three (3) days of bereavement (includes didactic and clinical days) leave for immediate family.
+Immediate family includes: great/grandmother & grandfather, grandmother, grandfather, mother, father, in-laws, legal guardians, siblings, spouses, partners and (1) day bereavement for friends, aunts, uncles, nieces, and nephews.
 If additional time is needed, please seek approval from the program director.
-Students are asked to verify their absence by providing the clinical instructor with documentation.
+Students may be asked to verify their absence by providing the clinical preceptor with documentation.